telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ##### value `Number`

-The value between 0 and 100 that specifies the volume of the player
+The value between 0 and 100 that specifies the volume of the player.

 ### mute

-The value that indicates whether player is muted
+The value that indicates whether the player is muted.

 #### Example